Rugby-Darge named skipper as Scots pick two new caps for warm-up test

 Uncapped Glasgow Warriors centre Stafford McDowall starts while Leicester Tigers second row Cameron Henderson is on the bench as Scotland begin a series of four warm-up matches that includes two tests against World Cup hosts France and a home match against Georgia.

+"It’s a reflection of how we see Rory," said Townsend of the selection of the 23-year-old to captain the side.

+"We are looking at this as a challenge to Rory and an opportunity to thrive, being captain of your country."

-Saturday’s team sees Ollie Smith come in at fullback following the sudden retirement of Stuart Hogg and McDowall paired with British and Irish Lion Chris Harris, who lost his place in the team during the Six Nations championship earlier this year.
+Saturday's team sees Ollie Smith come in at fullback following the sudden retirement of Stuart Hogg and McDowall paired with British & Irish Lion Chris Harris, who lost his place in the team during the Six Nations earlier this year.

+Darcy Graham returns on the wing after missing the Six Nations through injury.

 New Edinburgh signing Ben Healy, who made his first appearance for Scotland against Italy earlier this year, starts at flyhalf alongside Ali Price at scrumhalf.